Cops and Command Presence: What’s Up With That Look?

 Predatory animals watch and stalk their prey before moving in for the kill.
-They’re extremely patient, waiting for the right target—the weakest animal in the pack—because the battle is easier.
+They’re extremely patient, waiting for the perfect target—the weakest animal in the pack—because the battle is easier.

 Criminals often exhibit similar behavior when interacting with law enforcement.
 The cop who looks and acts weak—the meekest of the herd—often finds himself the target of all sorts of grief, from verbal abuse all the way to physical assault.

 So what do cops do as a front line defense against all that unnecessary heartache?
 Well, for starters, they’re taught to have and demonstrate what’s known as Command Presence.

 An officer who looks sharp, acts sharp, and is sharp, has an advantage over the officer who dresses sloppily and isn’t all that confident about their work.
 The latter are the officers who most often find themselves having the most difficulties on the street.

 Command presence is all about being at the top of the game.
 Taking a few minutes to be sure your shoes, badge, and brass are polished goes a long way toward projecting a positive image.
 So does wearing a clean and neatly pressed uniform.
 And let’s don’t forget regular trips to the folks who cut hair for a living.
 The combination of these things help to make an officer look confident.
 Think about it … who would you trust more, the officer with the dirty, wrinkled clothing and shaggy hair, or the officer who looks fresh and sharp, stands straight and tall, and projects a solid air of authority?

 Crooks size up officers the same way you do.
 However, they have other things in mind when they do.
 They, like animals culling the herd, watch, looking for the weaker officers, and those are the officers who’ll most likely be dealing with escape attempts, lies, and other criminal tricks.